Evergreen (Haymarket, Virginia): History

 Lewis Berkeley (1777-1836) built the house about 1827 and moved from his plantation near Aldie, Virginia.
 His son Edmund inherited Evergreen.
-When Edmund married an heiress from Tennessee, Mary Lawson Williams, her father gave Edmund the choice of a dowry in land or slaves, and Edmund Berkeley chose the latter.
+When Edmund married an heiress from Tennessee, Mary Lawson Williams, her father gave Edmund the choice of a dowry in land or in enslaved people, and Edmund Berkeley chose the latter.
 Thus dozens of enslaved people walked to the northern Virginia plantation from Tennessee.
 The Berkeleys raised 13 children on the plantation, and owned 52 enslaved people by 1860.
 The plantation also included a spoke mill, which burned down either early in the war or shortly before the war, and was not rebuilt due to the conflict.

 Edmund Berkeley raised a local militia company called the "Evergreen Guards" which was one of eight incorporated into the 8th Virginia Infantry regiment under Col. Eppa Hunton and Major Norborne Berkeley (Edumund's younger brother but an earlier VMI graduate).
-The unit served with distinction through many battles and was sometimes be called the "Berkeley Regiment".
+The unit served with distinction through many battles and was sometimes called the "Berkeley Regiment".
 Norborne Berkeley soon was elected lieutenant colonel (his brothers Edmund and William captained companies, with the youngest brother Charles as William's lieutenant), and rose to become the unit's colonel with Edmund as lieutenant colonel, William as major and Charles as senior captain.
 Edmund, Norborne and William Berkeley were all wounded during Pickett's Charge at the Battle of Gettysburg (during which the unit suffered 90% casualties).
 Only Edmund was not captured afterward; his three brothers were exchanged for Union prisoners by March 18, 1864, and returned to duty.
 Norborne would suffer from severe rheumatism which led to his resignation and hospitalization in Richmond as the war ended; William and Charles were also captured after the Battle of Sailor's Creek on April 6, 1865.

 Edmund returned to rebuild Evergreen after the war, and would found a local agricultural society.
 Norborne and William would return to farm adjacent estates in Loudoun County, but Norborne especially had severe financial problems and would live at various family estates, including Evergreen, where he died in 1911.
 Immediately after the war, Norborne was elected as one of Loudoun County's delegates to the Virginia Constitutional Convention of 1868.

 After the war, Edmund Berkeley became involved in commemorative activities, including the United Confederate Veterans, noting that he was the highest-ranking Confederate officer in his home Prince William County.
 With Union veteran Lt.
 George Carr Round, Edmund Berkeley helped plan the Manassas Peace Jubilee in 1911, as well as contributed to Round's campaign to create Manassas National Battlefield Park (the 8th Virginia having fought in both the First Battle of Bull Run and the Second Battle of Bull Run).
 One of the earliest historic battlefield parks, it was authorized during the Great Depression more than two decades after his death.
 A historic marker for the Manassas Peace Jubilee, which prompted two larger reunions at Gettysburg, Pennsylvania and the creation of Gettysburg National Military Park is on the Evergreen site.